Aliases for PLAT Gene

 GeneCards Summary for PLAT Gene

 PLAT (Plasminogen Activator, Tissue Type) is a Protein Coding gene.
-Diseases associated with PLAT include thrombophilia, familial, due to decreased release of plat and acute myocardial infarction.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is HGFAC.
+Diseases associated with PLAT include Lethal Hydranencephaly-Diaphragmatic Hernia Syndrome and Thrombophilia, Familial, Due To Decreased Release Of Tissue Plasminogen Activator.
+Among its related pathways are Complement and coagulation cascades and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is PLAU.

 UniProtKB/Swiss-Prot for PLAT Gene

 Converts the abundant, but inactive, zymogen plasminogen to plasmin by hydrolyzing a single Arg-Val bond in plasminogen.
 By controlling plasmin-mediated proteolysis, it plays an important role in tissue remodeling and degradation, in cell migration and many other physiopathological events.
 Plays a direct role in facilitating neuronal migration.